Outperforming Rayon with OpenMP

 The fft_g1

-benchmark was limited to scale 7 because the overall run time for the job exceeds the 6 hour limit if I were to benchmark it up to scale 16, as Criterion runs each iteration a couple of hundred times to produce more accurate results, and that used to automatically cancel other running tasks as jobs submitted to GitHub Actions have a limit of 360 minutes.
+benchmark was limited to scale 7 because the overall run time for the job exceeds the 6 hour limit if I were to benchmark it up to scale 16, as Criterion runs each iteration a couple of hundred times to produce more accurate results, and that used to automatically cancel other running CI jobs as jobs submitted to GitHub Actions are limited to 360 minutes.

 Benchmarking blst-from-scratch